riscv-steel/riscv-steel/docs/details.md

 ## Implemented CSRs

 The control and status registers implemented in Steel are shown in table 1, below.
-The required M-mode registers not shown in the table return the hardwired value predicted by the specifications when read.
+The required M-mode registers not shown in the table return the hardwired value predicted by RISC-V specifications when read.

 <p align=left>
 <strong>Table 1.</strong> Implemented CSRs